rebelancap/Quake3-iOS/README.md

 Use `con_scale` to increase text size and con_margin to increase margin padding (if you have a notch). e.g. `con_scale 2.0` & `con_margin 130` is what I use on an iPhone 16 Pro Max.

 **Note!** If your controller gets disconnected, you need to restart the game to reconnect the controller.
 Had to disable SDL controller and enable Native GameController Framework to get MFi controllers to work.
 Claude and I could not figure out a way to solve this.

 ---

+Background: I could not get @tomkidd's port to work with any of my controllers: Backbone Pro, Gamesir G8, any bluetooth controllers, etc. I know very little about coding, so Claude is to thank for most of this.
+Slowly vibe coded in features I wanted.

+---